Leaky building claims in Australia and limitations with the moisture management performance clauses in the Building Code of Australia

 The biggest problem with this BCA provision is that absent a prescriptive provision that makes it obligatory for there to be a balcony “lip”, step or discernible descending outflow gradient there is a “wing and a prayer” approach”.

-Water damage claims legal expert and managing partner Stephen Smith, having recently returned from our NZ office states that “there would be mileage in the code being amended to change the emphasis from pure performance to a more prescriptive tenor.
+There would be mileage in the code being amended to change the emphasis from pure performance to a more prescriptive tenor.
 Because the latitude afforded in the current wording is not ideally suited to the vagaries of water penetration.
-It is an area that requires codificafion “belts and braces” for at the moment we are definitely witnessing “lift off” and the last thing the building industry needs is a leaky building syndrome reminiscent of that which has blighted New Zealand over the last decade”.
-Smith added “let us not forget BCA 1996 was modeled on the New Zealand Building Code”.
+It is an area that requires codificafion “belts and braces” for at the moment we are definitely witnessing “lift off” and the last thing the building industry needs is a leaky building syndrome reminiscent of that which has blighted New Zealand over the last decade.
+Let us not forget BCA 1996 was modeled on the New Zealand Building Code.